juerslab/Maker-simple_microscope/objects/juersdh/Obj01_objective-micro-adapter.md

 - 0.48 - pretty good.
 Goes on smoothly, but a little lose
 - 0.45 - Goes on a little hard.
 - 0.46 - This is good.
 Goes on smoothly without much play.

+9/24/2024
+Add tabs to make it easier to remove.